 In better quality cabinets you will find plywood boxes (which have extremely little offgassing) and even solid wood door fronts and drawers.

-A more difficult materials is MDF.
+A more difficult material is MDF.
 It’s higher in offgassing (formaldehyde) than other pressed wood products and if it’s on the drawer and door fronts it’s often too difficult to seal that up in a satisfactory way that will still look good.